joebew42/mars-rover-kata/readme.md

 - [F] A rover can be moved backward when it receives the command `b`.

-    - moves north when it receives the command b and it is facing south
     - moves west  when it receives the command b and it is facing east
     - moves east  when it receives the command b and it is facing west